hedobriggs/devopsweb/README.md

 ## Secure the Website on AWS EC2 Using Nginx and Let's Encrypt (Certbot)
 ### Step 1: Install and Start Nginx
-Nginx will act as your reverse proxy and HTTPS termination layer.
-Shellsudo dnf install -y nginxsudo systemctl enable --now nginxShow more lines
+Nginx will act as your reverse proxy and HTTPS termination layer. sudo dnf install -y nginxsudo systemctl enable --now nginxShow more lines

 ### Step 2: Install Certbot (Let's Encrypt Client)
 Install Certbot with Nginx support: